memfault/interrupt/_drafts/unittests-cpputest.md

 - A time module which accepts an initial UTC time at the start of the test and allows incrementing the time manually.
-- A mutex module which checks at the end of the test that all mutexes were properly unlocked.
+- A mutex module which checks at the end of the test that all mutexes were properly unlocked (example provided later in the post).
-- A RAM based NOR flash implementation, which flips bits from `1` to `0` and requires "erasing" (flipping bits to `1`) to write valid data.
+- A RAM based NOR flash implementation, which flips bits from `1` to `0` when written to and requires "erasing" (flipping bits back to `1`) before writing new data.
 - A RAM based key-value store (example shown below).

 ```c